 And the good times don’t stop there!
 In 2021, the Queensland Shakespeare Ensemble celebrates 20 years of sharing energetic, accessible, and unique productions, world-class training, and community building projects.
 It’s our party, and you’re invited!

 The bite-sized entrée of our metaphorical dinner party is our SHAKESPEARE’S SHORTS program.
-Shakespeare’s Shorts will continue to tour on-demand throughout the school year so that you can continue to introduce your English and Drama classes to the plot, characters, and language of Shakespeare’s greatest tragedies in hilarious shortened form.
-You can even now add a side – our new Shakespeare Seminar, available with Shorts bookings, for in-depth analysis, discussion, and demonstration of the conventions, themes, and textual features of Elizabethan theatre.
+Shakespeare’s Shorts will tour on-demand throughout the school year so that you can continue to introduce your English and Drama classes to the plot, characters, and language of Shakespeare’s greatest tragedies in hilarious shortened form.

 The main-course of 2021 is our mainstage season, offering two separate excursion opportunities to immerse your students in classic theatre delivered in QSE’s accessible, energetic and engaging style.
 In spring, we will present ROMEO & JULIET followed by a season of Aphra Behn’s, THE ROVER in November.
 Both productions will have mid-week twilight performances, each followed by a Q & A session for students.

 Up for a nightcap?
-Look out for our ‘Students of Shakespeare’ forum series, held half-yearly.
+Look out for our ‘Students of Shakespeare’ forum series.
 Initiated in 2020 and facilitated by QSE’s artistic director Rob Pensalfini, these online round-tables provide a space for discussion and knowledge-sharing between teachers and facilitators on everything Shakespeare.